 You can view a "sold as is" listing as a higher risk, higher reward property.
 Although the house is likely cheaper than comparable properties, there are no guarantees for the quality of workmanship.
+Your home insurance policy may also be more expensive due to uncertainties.
 Additionally, the seller does not want to make any renovations before selling.
 This means the buyer needs to pay for the required changes after buying.
 The risk is that the buyer's new property could be missing appliances, have unpaid property taxes, or even structural damage.

 Typically when submitting an offer to buy a home, certain conditions must be met for the transaction to finalize.
 The offer is known as the agreement of purchase, and standard conditions include mortgage financing, sale of the buyer's property, along with an inspection.